nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

   :depth: 3
   :local:

-This chapter describes the validation function compliant with Bean Validation (JSR349) of Jakarta EE.
+This chapter describes the validation function compliant with Jakarta Bean Validation of Jakarta EE.

 .. important::